JSeam2/Clubby/README.md

 1. `nginx` contains the dockerized nginx server required to host the application outside of Google's Appengine.

+1. `certificates` is an empty folder for containing ssl certs

+1. `functions` contains various webhooks to run with actions console on google.

 # Challenges Faced While Building This
 1. Google cloud can be quite abstrust at times especially with Google actions which is needed for building voice interface with Google.